ckumar1/friend_map/README.md

 # Friend Map

 A modern web application that displays your friends' locations on an interactive map with a grouped list view.
+Built with React and Leaflet, this application provides an intuitive way to visualize and explore your friends' locations across the globe.

 ## Features

-- Interactive Mapbox GL JS map with clustering
+- Interactive Leaflet map with marker clustering
 - Hierarchical location grouping (Country -> State -> City)
 - Search functionality for locations and friends
 - Responsive design with dark mode support
+- Custom styled popups with friend information
 - Smooth animations and transitions
-- Cached geocoding results
+- Efficient marker clustering for better performance

 ## Tech Stack

-- React + TypeScript
+- React 18 + TypeScript
-- Mapbox GL JS
+- Leaflet + Leaflet.MarkerCluster
 - Tailwind CSS
 - Vite
+- Headless UI
+- Heroicons

 ## Setup